craigahobbs/markdown-up-py/README.md

 programming language.
-Markdown files viewed within MarkdownUp may contain `markdown-script` fenced code blocks containing [BareScript](https://github.com/craigahobbs/bare-script#readme) that executes when the Markdown renders.
+Markdown files viewed within MarkdownUp may contain `markdown-script` fenced code blocks containing [BareScript](https://github.com/craigahobbs/bare-script#readme) that execute when the Markdown renders.

 MarkdownUp has libraries for dynamically generating and rendering Markdown text, drawing SVG images, performing data analytics, parsing application arguments, and much more.
 See the